-Optional battery operated headlight and taillights feature LED low energy use bulbs.
-Cat Eye Head Light featuring 3 LEDs.
+Optional battery-operated headlight and taillights feature LED low energy use bulbs.
+Beamer Head Light featuring 3 LEDs.
 The unit can easily be removed and used as a flashlight.
 Dual selection of steady on or flashing.
 Tail Light features 6 red flashing LEDs.

 The optional kickstand is also available.

-Optional safety flag comes with an easy mounting bracket to attach to rear wheel lug.
+The optional safety flag comes with an easy mounting bracket to attach to the rear-wheel lug.
 Features a bright orange pennant flag on a 59" tall fiberglass rod.

 Scooters are shipped dimensional weight